 Sleeping on a bed made of snow and ice may not be everybody’s cup of tea, especially when a nice snug chalet with a roaring log fire and big fluffy duvet beckons after your day on the slopes.
 But since the Ice Hotel opened in northern Sweden, the concept has proved ever more popular and caught on around the world, particularly in ski resorts.

-You can now sleep in an igloo high on the mountain above some of Europe’s most famous resorts, camp in a hi-tech tent designed with NASA technology for use in extreme environments or simple dig a whole in the snow (under expert supervision of course) and bed down in there.
+You can now sleep in an igloo high on the mountain above some of Europe’s most famous resorts, camp in a hi-tech tent designed with NASA technology or simply dig a hole in the snow (under expert supervision of course) and bed down in there.